Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 {{< /collapse >}}
 <br><br>

-### SAP-40 - Defined a procedure on how to react to Service Heath Alerts and the  SAP applications can automatically start in correct sequence
+### SAP-40 - Defined a procedure on how to react to Service Heath Alerts

 **Category: Monitoring**